 He’s right.
 And here’s why…

 I’m feeling rather content with our home at the moment.
-This blog hasn’t been a simple decorating exercise, we updated our entire home from top to bottom.
-I feel like I’ve made good choices on most of the decor I’ve purchased.
+This blog hasn’t been a simple decorating exercise.
+We updated our entire home from top to bottom, and every purchase, DIY and decorating idea was purposeful.
+I feel like I’ve made good choices on most of the decor I’ve purchased, and I’ve been following many of the guidelines of keeping our home tidy.
 So I’m at a point where cutting back on excess shopping has become a deliberate lifestyle choice.
-I admit, when I read so many beautiful budget decorating blogs I’m always tempted to run out and get the same pillow or rustic sign that everyone else has.
+I admit, when I read so many beautiful budget DIY and decorating blogs I’m always tempted to run out and get the same pillow or rustic sign that everyone else has.
 I have lots of existing furniture that needs some TLC, too…so there is plenty to do here.
 Just know that when you see me writing those blog posts, like, “my top 10 favorite shiny objects” or whatever…that’s me getting my shopping mojo out of my system 🙂

 For now, I admit that simple and timeless decorating, neutrals and clean lines are my thing.
 So today I’ll share how you can also achieve a timeless look in your home while following a modest budget.